How To Articles > How to View OPC Server Data in No-Code User Interface

 The default OAS installation includes a number pre-configured demo tags that will be used in a simple water tank visualization using Open UIEngine.
 These tags can be found in the Configure > Tags screen under the Tanks tag group.
 You can use this example to understand how to assign tags to elements such as symbols, labels and gauges to create interactive and dynamic graphic visualizations.

-1. Download a copy of the Water Tank Demo project file from the Open UIEngine Demo Projects page.
+1. Download the Water Tank Demo project file from the UIEngine Demo Projects page.

 2. Load the demo configuration file by following the steps on Loading a Config.